wgilder/puppetlabs-ntp/README.md

 ## Usage

 All parameters for the ntp module are contained within the main `ntp` class, so for any function of the module, set the options you want.
 See the common usages below for examples.
+Small change.

 ### Install and enable NTP